 In aircraft instruments, gyros are used in attitude, compass and turn coordinators.
 These instruments contain a wheel or rotor rotating at a high RPM which gives it two important properties: rigidity and precession.
-The rotor or gyro can be electrically or vacuum / pressure driven by a pump on the engine.
+The rotor or gyro can be electrically or vacuum / pressure driven by a special pump on the engine.

 Construction wise the gyro is fixed in the instrument by rings or gimbals and these give the gyro certain motions of freedom.
 It is these motions or movement in each planes which allow for certain characteristics used in these instruments.

 Pilots flying under VMC will normally only rely on these instrument when getting out of IMC situations.
 Keep in mind that to be proficient in flying on instruments you will need regular training with a safety pilot, aka flying under the hood.

 Without being current on instruments, most if not all VFR pilots, will probably crash when attempting to fly in IMC conditions due to the lack of experience and training.

 These two properties are unique to a rotating mass.
-Below an explanation of how they work and their application in aircraft instruments.
+Keep on reading below for an explanation of how they work and their application in aircraft instruments.

 Whilst small, the rotor of a gyroscopic instrument must rotate at a very high RPM.
-Giving them inertia, also called rigidity and they maintain this alignment to a fixed point in space.
+Giving them inertia, also called rigidity and the rotor maintains this alignment to a fixed point in space.
 This basically happens to every rotating object: wheel, propeller etc..
 For example: this rigidity gives the moving bicycle its stability preventing it from falling over while riding it.

 A number of factors have their influence on rigidity: the mass of the rotor, its RPM or angular velocity and finally the distance of the mass to the axis of rotation.
 The larger the distance the greater the rigidity with equal rotational speed.
-Again, a bike has large wheels and can rotate slowly to obtain enough stability for the rider to maintain balance.
+Again, a bike has large wheels and it can rotate slowly to obtain enough stability for the rider to maintain balance.